 I have received a copy of the Procedural Safeguards Notice during this school year.
+The Procedural Safeguards Notice provides infoint including the process for disagreeing with the IEP.
 The school has informed me whom I may contact if I need more information.
-The Procedural Safeguards Notice provides information about your rights, including the process for disagreeing with the IEP.
-Signature: